clucompany/SafeManuallyDrop/README.md

 // i.e. with traceable behavior.
 #"always_safe_manuallydrop"

-// For compatibility with older software, create a separate crate::core::hook
-// instead of the new crate::core::trig::hook.
-"enable_deprecated_hook"

 // Mark functions as unsafe even if they are safe
 // for std API compatibility.
 "always_compatible_stdapi"